VitaeTeam/ViLight/contrib/secp_HOWTO.md

 ### Last resort: Try your package manager

-We say this is a last resort because in the future Electron Cash will benefit from the customized *[Bitcoin ABC](https://github.com/Bitcoin-ABC/bitcoin-abc/tree/master/src/secp256k1)* based libsecp we provide (with the Schnorr signature module enabled).
+We say this is a last resort because in the future ViLight will benefit from the customized *[Bitcoin ABC](https://github.com/Bitcoin-ABC/bitcoin-abc/tree/master/src/secp256k1)* based libsecp we provide (with the Schnorr signature module enabled).
 But for now, your package manager's `libsecp256k1-0` will be sufficient.  *Note: Not all distributions provide this library as a package, so your mileage may vary.*

 Example Ubuntu command:
 ```